cozy/cozy-client/docs/api/cozy-client.md

 ## TimeSeriesJSONAPI ⇒ [<code>TimeSeriesJSONAPI</code>](#TimeSeriesJSONAPI)
 Helper to retrieve time series by their date interval and source.

-The starting date must be greater or equal while the ending date must be stricly less than the given startDate and endDate parameters.

 **Kind**: global typedef
 **Returns**: [<code>TimeSeriesJSONAPI</code>](#TimeSeriesJSONAPI) - The TimeSeries found by the query in JSON-API format